dreamRs/shinyWidgets/cran-comments.md

 -------

-This version fix a bug introduce in last release, sorry for that.
+This version is mostly about bug fix.

 Thanks!
 Victor